leeyuejia/GA_seif2020/unit_4/w21d2/instructor_notes/MANY_TO_MANY_THROUGH.md

 What if we want it so that traders could take from a pool of commodities?
 A commodity could belong to many traders, and a trader could have many different commodities?

-A commodity would need a way to keep track of all its traders, OR, a trader would need a way to keep track of all its commodities . . .
-The foreign keys for each would have to be an array.
-An array of trader ids or an array of commodity ids.

-Since we are not storing array data, we need a better solution.

 10:18